 Why doesn’t Pubic Hair Turn Gray

-In order to answer this question we need to look at two things.
-For starters what exactly pubic hair is and secondly what gives hair, in general, its colour.
+To answer this question, we need to explore two key aspects: what pubic hair is and what determines hair color in general.

 Facebook